enormandeau/snplift/README.md

 ## Lift over SNP positions to match a new reference genome.

-SNPLift takes a tab-delimited file, for example a VCF file, with locus positions from a given genome and lifts over these positions so they match a new reference genome.
-The goal of the procedure is to rapidly leverage the availability of a new genome without having to re-align all the sample reads and then call and filter the loci.
+SNPLift takes a tab-delimited file, for example a VCF, with locus positions from a given genome and lifts over these positions so they match a new reference genome.
+The goal is to rapidly leverage the availability of new genomes without having to re-align all the sample reads and then call and filter the loci again.

-In the process, a proportion of the loci are inevitably lost.
-However, the transferred proportion is very high for genomes with low duplication content and when both genome versions are similar.
-Our test run on real data gives a 99.87% transfers rate.
+In the process, a small proportion of the loci are inevitably lost.
+However, the transferred proportion is very high for genomes with low duplication content and when both genome versions are fairly similar.
+For example, our test run on real data gives a 99.87% transfers rate.

 **NOTE**: Although SNPLift was designed primarily for VCFs containing SNP data, any input file in which the two first columns contain chromosome names and positions can be used.
-Lines beginning with a hash sign (`#`) are simply transferred to the output file without modification and any column beyond the first two are also left unchanged.
-As such, SNPLift will work with any marker type or even bed file, as long as the two first columns contain chromosome and position information and that there are other columns with informations to transfer.
+Lines beginning with a hash sign (`#`) are simply transferred to the output file without modification and any column beyond the first two are also left unchanged (there is an option to update SNP IDs in the config file).
+As such, SNPLift will work with any marker type or even bed files, as long as the two first columns contain chromosome and position information and that there are other columns with informations to transfer.

 **WARNING**: In regions that differ between the two assemblies, a small proportion of SNPs will end up with an approximate position.
-Ultimately, the only way to guaranty that all the positions on the new genome are correct is to re-align the reads and call the genotypes again.
+Although, great care is taken in SNPLift to report accurate positions, ultimately the only way to guaranty that all the positions on the new genome are correct is to re-align the reads and call the genotypes again.

 See licence information at the end of this file.